ceres-solver/ceres-solver/docs/source/tutorial.rst

  }

-Again note that that the problem construction for bundle adjustment is very similar to the curve fitting example.
+Notice that the problem construction for bundle adjustment is very similar to the curve fitting example -- one term is added to the objective function per observation.

-One way to solve this problem is to set ``Solver::Options::linear_solver_type`` to ``SPARSE_NORMAL_CHOLESKY`` and call ``Solve``.
+Since this large sparse problem (well large for ``DENSE_QR`` anyways), one way to solve this problem is to set :member:`Solver::Options::linear_solver_type` to ``SPARSE_NORMAL_CHOLESKY`` and call :member:`Solve`.
 And while this is a reasonable thing to do, bundle adjustment problems have a special sparsity structure that can be exploited to solve them much more efficiently.
 Ceres provides three specialized solvers (collectively known as Schur-based solvers) for this task.
 The example code uses the simplest of them ``DENSE_SCHUR``.

 .. code-block:: c++